vpallegar/wordpress-web3-wallet-login/readme.txt

 Administrators can provide the ability to enable Web3 Wallet Login and set public addresses for any wordpress user account.

 Once enabled, a user will see a button on the login page that will launch their web3 ethereum compatible wallet (ie metamask) and allow them to sign a message.
-Signing a message ensure the user is the owner of the address they are logging in with and does not compromise any account information or cost any gas fees.
+Signing a message ensures the user is the owner of the address they are logging in with and does not compromise any account information or cost any gas fees.

 Features:
 ```